Azure/azure-signalr-bench/SignalRServiceBenchmarkPlugin/readme.md

          ...
 ```
 ### Master
-Master is responsible for loading and parsing benchmark configuration and allocating to slaves to run benchmark.
+Master is responsible for loading and parsing benchmark configuration and allocating to slaves to execute benchmark.

 ### Slave
-All slaves run benchmark at the same time to evaluate the performance.
+All slaves execute benchmark at the same time to evaluate the performance.

 ## Benchmark Plugin

-Benchmark plugin can be anything only if it implements the interface in `plugins/base/PluginInterface/`.
-A sample plugin is `plugins/Plugin.Microsoft.Azure.SignalR.Benchmark/`.
+Benchmark plugin can be anything only if it implements the interface in [plugins/base/PluginInterface/](https://github.com/Azure/azure-signalr-bench/tree/SignalRServiceBenchmarkPlugin_wanl/SignalRServiceBenchmarkPlugin/plugins/base/PluginInterface).
+A sample plugin is [plugins/Plugin.Microsoft.Azure.SignalR.Benchmark/](https://github.com/Azure/azure-signalr-bench/tree/SignalRServiceBenchmarkPlugin_wanl/SignalRServiceBenchmarkPlugin/plugins/Plugin.Microsoft.Azure.SignalR.Benchmark).

 ### Microsoft.Azure.SignalR.Benchmark